Otto Warmbier's Father Says He's Proud of His Son, Praises Trump's Efforts

 “I’m proud of Otto, and the courage he showed by going to North Korea,” Warmbier said, “and having that adventurous side to him ... so the fact that he was taken and treated this way is horrible, and it’s tough to process.”

 Officials at the University of Cincinnati Medical Center, where Warmbier is being treated, said Thursday he had suffered a “severe neurological injury,” but was in stable condition.
+Doctors there described his condition as “unresponsive wakefulness.”
+They said Warmbier opened his eyes and blinked spontaneously, but showed “no signs of understanding language.”
+They added that he showed no signs of contracting botulism.
+Physicians said Warmbier showed “extensive loss of brain tissue in all regions of the brain,” but added they had no idea why this happened.

+“This pattern of brain injury, however, is usually seen as a result of cardiopulmonary arrest, where the blood supply to the brain is inadequate for a period of time, resulting in the death of brain tissue,” they said.

 Warmbier’s case also raises questions about U.S. policy toward North Korea.
 As I’ve previously reported, Warmbier, who arrived in North Korea in December 2015 as part of a tour group, was arrested on January 2, 2016, while he was leaving the country.
 North Korean officials said he was detained for “anti-republic activities,” and sentenced him to 15 years in prison.